Guide Art And Culture

 • Artist talks and public art discussions

-Why Visit: The Squamish Arts Festival captures the community’s collaborative creative spirit through diverse programming that makes art accessible, participatory, and celebratory across multiple disciplines and cultural traditions.
+Why Visit: Squamish Arts Festival captures the community’s collaborative creative spirit through diverse programming that makes art accessible, participatory, and celebratory across multiple disciplines and cultural traditions.

 Perfect for: Families, workshop participants, live music lovers, cultural event enthusiasts, anyone seeking immersive summer festival experiences combining visual arts, performing arts, and community celebration.